 Functional Area 4: Secretary Scully reported with respect to Objective 4.1 that the objective is nearing completion thanks to the code enforcement team.
-With respect to Objective 4.2, the ad hoc committee will be reaching out to the commercial users in the harbor but the residential and recreational users will be harder to communicate with.
+With respect to Objective 4.2, the ad hoc committeeCommissioners Marston and Scully have the database to reach will be reaching out to the commercial users in the harbor but the residential and recreational users will be harder to communicate with directly.
 The next steps are to determine what needs to be accomplished in 2022 and narrow down the scope.
 With respect to Objective 4.3, Commissioner Williams reported that conversations with commercial vessels and charter fleets in the Harbor is ongoing.
 Positive feedback has been expressed regarding the new Marine Activities Permits (MAP).